Intel.

 Ways to market for UAVs

-Large areas such as building sites or military zones are difficult to access, monitor and manage for professionals.
-Drones could help to monitor those areas and in some cases replace human labour where access is limited.
+Large areas such as building sites or military zones were difficult to access, monitor and manage for professionals.
+Drones help to monitor those areas and in some cases replace human labour where access is limited.

-15 Online Surveys on DIY Drones community and 6 Direct Skype Interviews with entrepreneurs focused on drone technology and used ground control.
+15 Online Surveys on DIY Drones community and 6 individual semi structured interviews with entrepreneurs focused on drone technology.
+We wanted to know more about the use of the ground control.

 Initial findings